 Secret Orkney 13 yo 2007 (56,1%, The Nectar of the Daily Drams 2020, sherry cask)

 Nose: starts dark and just slightly meaty, but it picks up freshness and fruitiness along the way.
 Plenty of prunes and dates, raisins and chocolate.
 There’s a nice tobacco note and a fragrant hint of cognac rancio, but also strawberry jam and fresh peaches.
-A whiff of smoke too.
+A whiff of liquorice and smoke too.
 A very seductive nose, with just the right amount of fruitiness and bright character that we’re often missing in sherry bombs.

 Mouth: very good again, even though it’s less bright and less complex now.
-Drier notes prevail, like dark chocolate, liquorice and tobacco leaves.
+Big, drier notes prevail, like dark chocolate, liquorice and tobacco leaves.
+Espresso.
+Wood resin.
 Herbal notes, mint and leather.
 Still plum eau-de-vie, a drop of Chartreuse, some orange peel and cinnamon.

 Finish: long, on walnuts, chocolate, earthy oak and herbal tea.

 When I reviewed the Orkney Malt 2007 Reserve Casks, I wondered what a cask strength version could be like… so here it is.
 The added strength also brings woody and spicy elements, but it’s an impressive modern sherry bomb at a great price.
 The Whisky Exchange just received new stock.